SaoYan/bgsCNN/README.md

 # VehicleCounting_DL
-Vehicle counting based on deep learning methods.
+In this project I improve [DVL-based Vehicle Counting](https://github.com/SaoYan/VehicleCounting) using deep learning method.
+**ATTENTION**
+This project is not finished yet!